Bambusaoldhamii/fasta-rbca-resolver/README.md

-# Rule-Based Country Assignment (RBCA) for Avian Influenza Sequences
+# Rule-Based Country Assignment (RBCA) for Avian Influenza H5 HA Sequences

 This repository contains the implementation of a rule-based pipeline for assigning standardized ISO 3166-1 country names to geographic metadata embedded in avian influenza FASTA headers.
 The main script is implemented in `Fasta RBCA R1.ipynb`.